About the Archives

 The Paul D. Fleck Library & Archives is located in the Kinnear Centre for Creativity and Innovation (KCCI), 2nd floor

-The Paul D. Fleck Library & Archives remain temporarily closed.
-For more information, please contact us:
+The Paul D. Fleck Library & Archives remain temporarily closed to the general public.

 107 Tunnel Mountain Drive